omnibor/bomsh/README.md

 If you just want to capture all the build commands for your software build, you can do similar steps with the "bomtrace2 -c bomtrace.conf make" command.
 Then you check the generated /tmp/bomsh_hook_trace_logfile for a list of recorded shell commands.

-Generating gitBOM docs with Bomtrace
+Generating gitBOM Docs with Bomtrace
 ------------------------------------

 Do the following to generate gitBOM docs for the HelloWorld program with Bomtrace.